 Even large companies like Google now encourage employees to spend 20% of their time each day on creative pursuits and other activities that they’re passionate about.
 They’ve found it actually makes them more productive!

-Incorporating creative activities into literacy instruction is important for all ages!
+While we know that reading skills are best taught using a direct and systematic approach, we can still incorporate creative activities into literacy practice for all ages!
 Younger children are generally exposed to literacy in creative ways.
 Puppet shows, picture books and multisensory activities like building scenes from stories with play dough or acting out events with action figures are common in early childhood classrooms.
 Unfortunately, once kids can read and write independently, literacy activities in most classrooms begin to shift to paper-and-pencil assignments like writing pieces from specific genres, completing reading logs, memorizing lists of spelling and vocabulary words, and answering multiple choice questions.
 Some of these activities could include creativity, but many do not.

 Around the same time they learn to read and write independently, kids aged 8-10 also start to become more aware of how they are perceived by peers.
 As a result, they may be naturally inclined to take fewer creative risks for fear of making mistakes or feeling judged.
 Teaching creative thinking skills throughout elementary school and beyond, and providing regular practice with open-ended, creative activities can help kids learn to value creativity and see that mistakes are a necessary part of the learning process, individualism is cool, and everyone is capable of finding innovative solutions.

-Additionally, for reluctant readers and writers, opportunities to build, to move, and to make art alongside traditional reading and writing instruction can help them get more excited about literacy.
+Additionally, for reluctant readers and writers, opportunities to build, to move, and to make art to reinforce structured literacy instruction can help boost motivation and make real-life literacy connections.
 And motivation is key for literacy success!

-Want to incorporate more creativity into your home or school literacy time?
+Want to add more creativity into your home literacy time?
 It’s easy!

 You can start by simply incorporating open-ended creative discussion topics into your dinnertime routine, your drive to school, or before bedtime.
 Ask questions that require critical thinking, connect ideas in interesting ways, make analogies, represent ideas visually, think of alternative solutions to problems… All of these ways of thinking help us learn to flex our creative muscles.